SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Header wrapper

 #default
 In addition to the header actions, a wrapper component can be defined that is placed/wrapped around the whole header content.
-This can be used to e.g. add additional content, a tooltip and more but should be used carefully.
+This can be used to e.g. add additional content or apply custom styles.
 The wrapper component **must** define a default slot where the header content is placed in.

-<em style="color: var(--onyx-color-text-icons-info-intense)">Hover the column header in this example to see the tooltip.</em>
+<em style="color: var(--onyx-color-text-icons-info-intense)">Hover over the column header in this example to see a tooltip.</em>

 :component-example{name="HeaderWrapper" layout="grow"}
 ::